 An easy ricotta dessert that you blend right in your food processor.
 Only three ingredients, and it can be keto and low carb too!

 This tasty ricotta dessert is one of these recipes.
 It is cool and creamy and nicely flavored with vanilla and honey.
 Wonderful by itself, it’s even better when topped with fresh berries.

-It’s a very easy recipe.
+It’s a very easy recipe!
 Simply process the three ingredients in your food processor for about two minutes, then chill for an hour before serving.
 The result is so tasty and creamy!
-It’s difficult to believe so little work is required to produce such lovely results.
+It’s difficult to believe that so little work is required to produce such lovely results.

-If you prefer to use a low carb sweetener when making this recipe, it’s best to use Swerve Confectioners.
-Its fine texture will ensure the ricotta dessert is nice and smooth.
+If you prefer to use a low carb sweetener when making this recipe, it’s best to use Swerve Confectioners or another powdered sweetener.
+Its fine texture will ensure that the creamy dessert is nice and smooth.
 If you use a granulated (not powdered) sweetener, the granules will affect the texture, and not in a good way.

 Can I use low-fat ricotta in this recipe?

 I don’t recommend it.
 I experimented with using low-fat ricotta in this recipe, and I have to say that it’s just wasn’t as good.
 It was too grainy and not creamy enough.
-So do stick with whole milk ricotta when making this ricotta dessert recipe.
+So do stick with whole milk ricotta.

 Never miss a recipe!